crashoverride777/swifty-sk-scroll-view/README.md

 # Swift-2-SpriteKit-UIScrollView

-A simple helper to add a UIScrollView to your SpriteKit scenes
+A simple helper to add a UIScrollView to your SpriteKit scenes.
+This helper works best scrolling vertically when your game is in portrait mode, and scrolling horizontally when your game is in landscape mode.
+I will try to address this in a future update.

 # How to use